 To achieve this goal, we systematically add new anchors in two steps.
-First, add sub-anchors at the polycube boundary vertices (Section 4.3.3).
-Second, keep inserting subanchors to refine those blending functions that violate the above rules, until there exist no violations.
-Adding new sub-anchors ultimately introduces duplicate knots into knot vectors, which serves for two purposes: (1) reducing the influential region of a blending function and (2) degenerating the continuity of a blending function to C^0 at desired places (Section 4.3.2).
+First, add subanchors at the polycube boundary vertices (Section 4.3.3).
+Second, keep inserting subanchors to refine those blending functions that violate the above rules, until no violation exists.
+Adding new subanchors ultimately introduces duplicate knots into knot vectors, which serves for two purposes: 1) reducing the influential region of a blending function and 2) degenerating the continuity of a blending function to C^0 at desired places (Section 4.3.2).
 Moreover, as new anchors may lead to disagreements between existing blending functions and underlying knot vectors implied by T and new \mathcal{K} , an algorithm (Section 4.3.1) is necessary to resolve these inconsistencies after new anchors have been inserted.